Dennis-J-Carroll/Dennis-J-Carroll/README.md

 # Dennis J. Carroll

-👋 Hi there!
-I'm Dennis J. Carroll, an aspiring data scientist with a passion for Machine Learning, Data Science, and all things analytical and creative.
+👋 Hello I'm Dennis, an aspiring data scientist with a passion for Machine Learning, Data Science, and all things analytical and creative.
 Welcome to my GitHub profile!

 ---